brown-ccv/ccv-website-hugo/content/english/documentation/oscar-user-manual/_index.md

 This user manual assumes you already have an Oscar account.
 To request an Oscar account, fill in the [new user acccount](account) form.
-People external to Brown can get access to Oscar by having a sponsed Brown account.
+People external to Brown can get access to Oscar by having a sponsored Brown account.
 Please work with your department to get sponsored Brown accounts for any external collaborators